-Chichen was founded by the Maya civilization in 400 AD and it is located in the north central, north of Yucatan Peninsula now called Mexico.
-Chichen has a history that is 1500 years old and is located 75 miles from Merida.
-It is said to have been the main regional point for different ceremonies.
-During the earlier days & time, it was governed by priests.
-Chichen means “At the mouth of the well of Itza”.
+Chichen Itza was founded by the Maya in 400 A.D. and is located in the north central Yucatan Peninsula, now called Mexico.
+Chichen is located 75 miles from Merida and has a history of 1500 years.
+It was the primary location for different ceremonies and is believed to have been governed by priests.
+Chichen Itza means “At the mouth of the well of Itza”.
 The word Chi stands for ‘mouth’, Chen for ‘well’ and Itza for ‘the Itza tribe’.
-The main belief is that people were thrown from the top as a sacrifice to make their god happy and the ones who could survive were the ones who were believed to be seers.
+The people who lived there are believed to have sacrificed objects and humans to their god.
+Those who survived the ordeal were thought to be seers.

-The site predominantly contains many buildings of stone in various stages of thier preservation and has been stored properly.
-The site is built in different architectural styles.
-It has a very clear cultural mix and difference of the Mayan and non Mayan civilization.
-The Chichen site has in total three divisions: the north, central & and the south group.
-Where one group is in the Toltec style and the other gives an idea about the early period and the old Chichen culture.
-Since this is the most famous Mayan Pyramids, it has been thoroughly researched by private agencies.
-Not really.
+The site contains many buildings and temples of stone in various stages of preservation.
+The site is built in different architectural styles that show a cultural mix of Mayan and non-Mayan civilization.
+The Chichen Itza site has three divisions in total: the north, central, and south groups.
+One group is in the Toltec style, and the others give an idea about the Chichen Itzan culture.
+Since the site is one of the most famous Mayan Pyramids, it has been thoroughly researched by private agencies.

-It is now a federal property and it is maintained by the Mexico’s nation Institute of Anthropology and History.
+Chichen Itza is now a federal property maintained by Mexico’s national Institute of Anthropology and History.
 The best time for site seeing is either early morning or late in the afternoon.

 This is a crazy nice site.
 Your not able to walk up the temple anymore but its still well worth seeing.